 Fish Consumption

-Some chemicals, including mercury and PCBs, are widespread in our environment and can build up in certain kinds of fish.
+Some chemicals are widespread in our environment and can build up in certain kinds of fish.
 Eating these fish may present a health risk, especially for children and people who rely on the fish as a main source of food.
 The “Stop, Check, Enjoy!” campaign aims to help people avoid these contaminants by choosing to eat safer types of fish.

 The health impacts of eating fish with harmful levels of contaminants depend on the type of contaminant in the fish, how much fish is consumed, and also the age of the person who is exposed to the contaminants.
 Children and babies are especially vulnerable because their bodies are still developing.